cmaster11/qvalet/docs/0060-authentication.md

 X-Hub-Signature-256: sha256=53dac1b832da1a9c46285c9ddb7af65d139199690e62abd628063a6fbd697394
 ```

-`go-to-exec` generates a plain hash, without prefixes.
+qValet generates a plain hash, without prefixes.
 To be able to match the two, you can use the `transform` field:

 [filename](../examples/config.auth.yaml ':include :type=code :fragment=docs-header-auth-hmac-sha256-transform')